AbhipsaKar/CASA0021-Connected-Thru-Mirror/README.md

 1. Install MagicMirror2 on Raspberry Pi
 3. Replace the config, css and modules folder in the MagicMirror
 4. Unzip the node_modules file in MMM-Buttons, MMM-Carousel2, MMM-TFL-Arrivals-Modified
+5. Edit the config.js file in the config folder by adding the api keys into it
-5. Connect the joystick and push button according to the Fritzing diagram below
+6. Connect the joystick and push button according to the Fritzing diagram below
 ![image](https://user-images.githubusercontent.com/91946874/162678989-142e8520-79f8-46b2-b3c0-a993aa8688f8.png)

 ## Where to get help